If you are faced with marriage breakdown, and the uncertainty that comes with it, it is important for you to know your options.

 To get a Divorce it is necessary to satisfy the Court that:

-• You have lived apart for four out of the five previous years.
+• You have lived apart for two out of the three previous years.

 • There is no reasonable prospect of reconciliation.